BasThomas/basthomas.github.io/_posts/2021-09-06-auditing-objective-c-for-swift-interop.md

 projects that still have so called "legacy" Objective-C code that they may not want to rewrite... but _do_ want to use from Swift.

-While I'm not sure if this series of blog posts will end up being a "source" to reference when it comes to Objective-C interop... but I hope it can teach you some things regardless.

 # Generated Interfaces

 Before going through certain aspects of annotating your Objective-C headers